d-wid/pipewire-eq-startup-script/README.md

 - Pipewire

 ## How to use
-- Create and save preset in calfjackhost or the LSP EQ plugin you want to use
+- Create and save a preset in calfjackhost or the LSP EQ plugin you want to use.
+Edit the values in the LSP plugin by double clicking on them, and in the Calf plugins by middle clicking the wheels.
 - Edit the script to correspond with your setup.
 There should be 6 or 7 lines that need changing (see examples below).
 To list JACK ports one can use:

     pw-jack jack_lsp

 - Don't forget to edit the line where calfjackhost or the lsp-plugins EQ is actually run so they correspond to your preset(s)
 - Run the script when you want to use EQ (or make it run right after every login)
 - Use e.g. Pavucontrol to make apps output sound through $NODENAME as specified in the script (defaults to "EQ")